wix-incubator/scoped-require/README.md

 The module also enables you to re-import everything under that folder, to enable a use-case where the user changes something in the module and wants to reload it, without restarting your application.
+This can be done automatically, on every require, so that you can `require` the user code, and the user can edit it while knowing that her change will automatically be reloaded next time you `require`.

 ## Install